JhoselinRam/scigrapher/README.md

   * `y`: an object with the following properties:
     * `primary`: a number representing the width of the `y` component of the `primary` grid.
     * `secondary`: a number representing the width of the `y` component of the `secondary` grid.
-* `callback` is a callback function that is run after the width properties of the grids are set but before the next render, this callback accepts an optional argument that represents the graph object from which the method is called upon.
+* `callback` is a function that is run after the width properties of the grids are set but before the next render, this callback accepts an optional argument that represents the graph object from which the method is called upon.

 > Note: The value of the width must be a positive integer.